johnbedeir/johnbedeir/README.md

 ## I'm a DevOps Engineer!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I launched Devops courses on my Youtube Channel: [Become A Devops Engineer!][course]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects